Canada Lacemaker Count

 Canada Lacemakers Overseas: (0)

-Current Total = 216 Canada Lacemakers / Dentellières au Canada
+Current Total = 219 Canada Lacemakers! / Dentellières au Canada!

 Moving?
 If you have changed location, contact the editor to update your listing.

-New participants receive a Registry number by email after their information has been received.
-If you need confirmation of your registry, contact our office. clgeditor @ gmail.com (Add the email to your contact list).
+New participants receive a Registry certificate by email after their information has been received.
+If you need confirmation of your registry, contact the office: clgeditor @ gmail.com (Add the email to your contact list).

 Canada Registry English Certificate Sample